kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 Other projects:
   : Other students worked on their own projects.

 {% include zakviewer.html Name="2022 5 09 Student H chaos madness simplest " ID="https://scratch.mit.edu/projects/687629307/" caption="Student H added a rifle to his project.
-WE also discussed a question that his latest version suggested about his concept, specifically whether the head should follow the mouse or follow the body, and how to fix them." %}
+We also discussed a question that his latest version suggested about his concept, specifically whether the head should follow the mouse or follow the body, and how to fix it." %}

 {% include zakviewer.html Name="2022-05-09 Student K Walking to music " ID="https://scratch.mit.edu/projects/687233218/" caption="Student K and I talked about what kind of project she  wanted to make.
 After deciding between a story or a game, she made this simple project with interesting graphics and music.
 However when we tried to develop this further we got stuck." %}